mihan2002/leave-request-ui/README.md

 Create a .env file in the root of the frontend folder (leave-request-ui):

-add this line to the .env file and save.
+Add this line to the .env file and save.

 ```bash
   VITE_APP_API_BASE=http://localhost:8080/
 ```

-### 3. Run the Frontend
+### 3. Run the frontend

 ```bash
   npm install